The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Broken Gorenstein structures

 \begin{example}[Planar ideals] We follow~\cite[Lemma~8.12]{hartshorne_deformation_theory}, which, in hindsight, points towards a $1$-broken Gorenstein structure.
 Let $R = \kk[x,y]/I$ be a finite $\kk$-algebra with the radical of $I$ equal to $\mm = (x, y)$.
 Choose $g \in \mm^s - \mm^{s+1}$ with $s$ minimal.
 Then, up to a change of coordinates, we may assume that the lowest degree form of $g$ is $g_0 = x^s + \cdots$.
 Subtracting multiples of $g$ from itself, we may assume that $g$, {considered as a polynomial in $x$}, is of degree $s$, with leading term $x^s$.
 In particular, we can write $I = (g) + yI'$ where $I' = (I:y)$.
 This gives us an exact sequence

-Since $R/(y+I) = \kk[x,y]/(x^s,y)$ is Gorenstein, we see that $R$ has a broken Gorenstein structure if $\kk[x,y]/I'$ has one.
+Since $R/yR= \kk[x,y]/(x^s,y)$ is Gorenstein, we see that $R$ has a broken Gorenstein structure if $\kk[x,y]/I'$ has one.
 Since $\degold (\kk[x,y]/I') < \degold (R)$, we may repeat this procedure iteratively to conclude that $R$ has a broken Gorenstein structure with no flips. \end{example}

-We take a small detour now, to observe that the bicanonical module yields a ``global'' invariant of the Hilbert scheme on the plane. \begin{prop} There is a rank $d$ bundle on the Hilbert scheme $\Hilb^d(\AA^2)$, such that the fiber of this bundle over $[R]\in \Hilb^d(\AA^2)$ is isomorphic to the bicanonical module of $R$. \end{prop} \begin{proof} To simplify notation, let $H := \Hilb^d(\AA^2)$, and let $U\to H$ be the universal bundle.
-The fiber of the dual bundle $U^{\vee}\to H$ over a point $[R]\in H$ is isomorphic to $\omega_R$.
-Let $B := \Sym^2_H U^{\vee}$.
-This is a coherent sheaf on $H$ whose fiber over every point $[R]$ is the bicanonical module of $R$.
-We need to show that $B$ is locally free.
-For this, we can assume that $\kk$ is algebraically closed.
-By~\cite{fogarty}, the Hilbert scheme is smooth irreducible.
-Thus, $B$ is locally free if and only if for every closed point $[R]\in H$, we have $\degold \Sym^2_{R} \omega_R = d$.
-The equality holds for Gorenstein $R$, and since the points corresponding to Gorenstein algebras form an open locus in $\Hilb^d(\AA^2)$, it is true generically.
-By the upper-semicontinuity of fiber degree, we have $\degold \Sym^2_R \omega_R \geq d$ for every $R$.
+We take a small detour now, to observe that the bicanonical module yields a ``global'' invariant of the Hilbert scheme on the plane. \begin{prop} There is a rank $d$ bundle on the Hilbert scheme $\Hilb^d(\AA^2)$, such that the fiber of this bundle over $[R]\in \Hilb^d(\AA^2)$ is isomorphic to the bicanonical module of $R$. \end{prop} \begin{proof} To simplify notation, let $H := \Hilb^d(\AA^2)$, and let $U$ be the universal bundle on $H$.
+The fiber of the dual bundle $U^{\vee}$ over a point $[R]\in H$ is isomorphic to $\omega_R$.
+Let $B := \Sym^2_H U^{\vee}$ and note that its fiber over $[R] \in H$ is $\Sym^2_R \omega_R$, the bicanonical module of $R$.
+We need to show that $B$ is locally free of rank $d$.
+Since the Hilbert scheme is smooth and irreducible \cite{fogarty}, it suffices to show that for every closed point $[R]\in H$, we have $\degold \Sym^2_{R} \omega_R = d$ \cite[Corollary 11.19]{gortz_wedhorn_algebraic_geometry_I}.
+The equality holds for Gorenstein $R$, and since the points corresponding to Gorenstein algebras form an open locus in $\Hilb^d(\AA^2)$, it holds generically.
+By the upper-semicontinuity of fiber dimension, we have $\degold \Sym^2_R \omega_R \geq d$ for every $R$.
 To prove equality, we again use upper-semicontinuity.
 It suffices to show that for every algebra $R = \kk[x, y]/I$ with $I$ a monomial ideal, we have $\degold \Sym^2_R \omega_R \leq d$.
 This result follows from applying \Cref{ex:monomialIdealsBrokenStructure} and \Cref{ref:brokenGorensteinCanonical:cor}. \end{proof}

 \begin{remark} \Cref{ref:HaimanLikeBundle:prop} is particularly striking because the bundle $B$ is torus-equivariant.
 While Haiman~\cite{Haiman_vanishing2} extensively studied the equivariant K-theory of $\Hilb^d(\AA^2)$, the bundle $B$ does not explicitly appear in the literature.
 It would be interesting to relate $B$ with other notable bundles on the Hilbert scheme. \end{remark}